vKutik/jv-lambda-calc/README.md

 # jv-lambda-calc

 Write a calculator.
-Method should accept three parameters: two numeric values and char as operation.
+Method `calculate()` should accept three parameters: two numeric values and char as operation.
 This method should be able to perform the following operations:

 - Addition